hassanzadehmahdi/Sarcasm-detection-in-social-networks-in-Persian-language/README.md

-# sarcasm-ditection-in-social-networks-in-Persian-language
+# sarcasm-detection-in-social-networks-in-Persian-language
- This is an NLP project, where I am attempting to detect sarcasm in social networks in Persian language.
+ This is an NLP project, where I am attempting to detect sarcasm in social networks in the Persian language.
  This project utilizes cutting-edge techniques such as transformers and the ParsBERT model to tackle the challenging task of identifying sarcasm in text.
 By harnessing the power of natural language processing (NLP), I aim to develop an accurate and efficient solution for detecting sarcasm within various social networks.

  Model's picture: